AK-Homberger/ESP12-TemperatureLogger/README.md

 The temerature is measured with DS3231 internal sensor and stored in internal flash memory of ESP12 (up to 4K is possible).

-One mesuring cycle takes only 50 ms. The used battery CR123a with 1500 mAH should work months/years.
+One mesuring cycle takes only 50 ms. The used battery CR123a with 1500 mAh should work months/years.
 In deep sleep the ESP12 takes about 20 uA.
 During operation about 50 mA (with RF components disabled).
 During the measuring cycle the LED is on.
-The whol programm is in the setup() section of the code, loop() is empty.
+The whole programm is in the setup() section of the code, loop() is empty.

 You can adjust the following lines in the code due to your needs: